-trustee does not violate a duty of loyalty by refusing to allow a beneficiary to commit a crime, hide a crime, or participate in a crime.
-Rather, there is a duty to report a felony crime under federal and Texas law.
-Regarding the duty to preserve evidence, both federal and state courts are liberal in applying their respective laws criminalizing a party who destroys or hides evidence.
+Trustees find themselves in very difficult positions when their beneficiaries engage in criminal activities with or on trust property.
+Trustees know that they have a duty of loyalty to their beneficiaries, but this duty is not all encompassing.
+A trustee does not violate a duty of loyalty by refusing to allow a beneficiary to commit a crime, hide a crime, or participate in a crime.
+Rather, there is a duty to report a felony crime under both federal and Texas law.
+Regarding the duty to preserve evidence, both federal and state courts are liberal in the application of their respective laws criminalizing a party who destroys or hides evidence.

-Of course, every situation is different; there are no black and white rules, but generally, a trustee should take care not to allow a beneficiary to use trust property to commit a crime; the trustee should preserve any evidence of the crime so that the proper authorities can collect that evidence, report felony crimes the trustee knows of, and disclose the factual circumstances of the criminal activity to other beneficiaries if that fact may impact the other beneficiaries' interests.
+Of course, every situation is different and there are no black and white rules, but, generally, a trustee should take care to not allow a beneficiary to use trust property to commit a crime, it should preserve any evidence of the crime so that the proper authorities can collect that evidence, it should report felony crimes of which it has knowledge, and it should disclose the factual circumstances of the criminal activity to other beneficiaries if that fact may impact the other beneficiaries' interests.
 Though this may seem contradictory to a trustee's duty of loyalty, it is not.